mikeporterdev/KidQuest/README.md

 The child will be notified that they have been given rewards.

 #### Adding Rewards
+Rewards are designed to be real life rewards that the parent can offer in order incentivise their child to complete the quest.
+Rewards have a gold cost that will be subtracted from the user's gold bank.

 Adding rewards takes place much like adding a quest does.
+1. Press the add button in the bottom right of the main screen.
+2. Press Add Reward.
+3. Type in the parent PIN code.
+4. Fill in the name and cost for the reward.

+The child then receives a notification about the reward.

+#### Purchasing Rewards

+To purchase a reward, open the main screen, open the rewards submenu and click purchase on the reward.
+The parent will receive a notification about the purchased reward and will be expected to fulfill this for the child.

 ## Setup